kozanakyel/AI-NN-PyTorch-kz/README.md

 Firstly you should check your GPU and its Compute Capability. if you want to use CUDA toolkit support for Tensorflow your GPU has at least 3.5 Compute Capability.
-I have NVIDIA GTX 1660 Ti and it has 7.5 Com.
+I have NVIDIA GTX 1660 Ti, and it has 7.5 Com.
 Capa.

 Activate Virtualenv Command: